 Step 4: Analysis

-After the sample has been processed, Dr. Michael J. Messina will examine it under a microscope for any remaining cancer roots.
+After the sample has been processed, our doctors will examine it under a microscope for any remaining cancer roots.
 If he identifies a cancer root, we will bring you back to the treatment room to extract a second skin sample.
 If no roots are found in the second layer, our dermatologist will present you with reconstruction options.